benchen4395/ei-src4search/README.md

 # ei-src4search
-Corresponding codes for paper `Robust Interaction-based Relevance Modeling for Online E-Commerce Search`
+Corresponding codes for paper "[Robust Interaction-based Relevance Modeling for Online E-Commerce Search and LLM-based Retrieval](https://arxiv.org/abs/2406.02135)".
+- Accepted in ECML-PKDD2024 as **Outstanding Paper**.

+The simple data arrangement of similar products retrieval platform proposed in the paper:

 ## abstract
 `Semantic relevance calculation` plays a vital role in e-commerce search engine, as it aims to select the most suitable items to match customers' intents.
 Neglecting this aspect can have detrimental effects on user experience and engagement.
 In this paper we present a robust interaction-based modeling paradigm.
 It encompasses: